yuyang0/dagflow/readme.md

 	if err = f.Node("n1", incOp); err != nil {
 		log.Fatal("failed to create node", err)
     }
-    svc.RegisterFlows(mux, f)
+    // for complex dag, you can use RegisterFlowsWithDefinitor svc.RegisterFlows(mux, f)
     ```
 4. start asynq server